 Video: Dr. Mary Jo Fidler and lung cancer survivors, Karen and Donna, talk about the hope of lung cancer immunotherapy.
 [Watch in Spanish.]
-Supported by an educational grant from Merck.
+There has been much progress in lung cancer immunotherapy.
+For the most up to date information, read our information below.

 In loving memory of our friend, Karen Loss.